U.S. Army Cpl. Cesar Garcia

 As a result of his injuries, Cpl.
 Garcia went into cardiac arrest.
 When CPR failed, his chest was opened and manually massaged and shocked to revive him.
 Once stabilized in Baghdad, he was transported to Germany and then to Brook Army Medical Center in San Antonio, TX.
 Cpl.
 Garcia required 42 surgeries and 18 months of neurocognitive rehabilitation to recover.

 Despite having his life altered forever in combat, Cpl.
 Garcia has not allowed his injuries to sidetrack his goals.
-He currently works full-time as an Enumeration Expert for Social Security and is working to earn his degree in Business with an emphasis in accounting and finance.
+He currently works full-time as a Field Engineer for Sundt Construction and is working to earn his degree in Business with an emphasis in accounting and finance.
 He plans to continue his education by earning a Master’s degree in 2017 and enjoys his home life coaching his son’s Peewee football team.

 Jared Allen’s Homes for Wounded Warriors has selected Cpl.
 Garcia as its next home build recipient and will build a home in Arizona that is 100-percent handicap accessible, specifically for his individual needs.